 In order to keep an eye on both billability and productivity at all times, a modern working time recording system such as the timecard is ideal.

 There is a function to divide orders into projects and tasks.
-This makes it possible to determine at any time how many working hours are billable and productive.
+This allows you to determine at any time how many working hours are billable and productive.
 The individual tasks can be defined directly as billable tasks.
 This guarantees clarity at all times.

 The advantage of this is that you don’t have to do a lot of math.
 The total number of billable hours can be viewed directly for each project or employee.
 The same applies to non-billable hours.